Skip to content

 When to prioritize this lane first

-Prioritize brand first when you are entering a new territory, absorbing another brand after acquisition, launching a higher-ticket offer, or seeing clicks with hesitant homeowners because proof and tone feel off vs the estimator visit.
+Prioritize brand first when you enter a new territory, absorb another company, launch a higher-ticket offer, or see clicks stall because the proof and tone feel off.

 Outcomes